DAILY DISCIPLINE #44

 "LET US DRAW NEAR TO GOD..."
 Hebrews 10:22

 One of our privileges as children of God is our continual access to the throne room of our Heavenly Father.
 It is a great privilege when we think that in times before Jesus, NO ONE except one high priest ever went into the Holy of Holies, and then only ONCE EACH YEAR!
 The God who was once far off is now so near, because His Son Jesus, through His atoning blood broke down every barrier - (Hebrews 10:19-22).
-It is for this reason alone that we can have confidence to go before God with any issue in our life?big or small.
+It is for this reason alone that we can have the confidence to go before God with any issue in our life -- big or small.

-The communication we share with our Heavenly Father can take many forms, but goes by a term called PRAYER.
-Sometimes, because of our upbringing, prayer may be thought of as formal, stuffy and pious poetry read aloud at services or out of a "prayer-book".
+The communication we share with our Heavenly Father can take many forms but goes by a term called PRAYER.
+Sometimes, because of our upbringing, prayer may be thought of as formal, stuffy, and pious poetry read aloud at services or out of a "prayer-book".
 But this is far from the real prayer that reaches to our Father's heart.

 I think James Montgomery tells best what real prayer is in his famous hymn...

 PRAYER IS THE SOUL'S SINCERE DESIRE

 Uttered or unexpressed,

 The upward glancing of an eye

 Prayer the sublimest strains that reach